-The most common complain I get from patients is, “why are my teeth sensitive?”
-While there are many many reasons you may have sensitive teeth, I’ll be mentioning the major ones.
+The most common complaint I get from patients is, “Why are my teeth sensitive?”
+While there are many reasons you may have sensitive teeth, I’ll be mentioning the major ones.

 This is probably the reason you are experiencing tooth sensitivity.
 When the gum peels away from the tooth, it exposes the root of the tooth, which is very sensitive.
 Our body naturally protects our sensitive roots with gum tissue.
 Some of the reasons for gum recession are: brushing too hard, bone loss around teeth, and age.

 Enamel is the hardest substance in our body, but its kryptonite (just went to go see Justice League) is acid.
 There are many reasons we shouldn’t consume acidic foods, but one of the major ones is that it eats away at our enamel.
 You’ve seen those videos of soda eating at concrete, it’s the same concept.
 The longer acid contacts our teeth, the more damage it does to the enamel.
 Our enamel protects our inner sensitive portion of teeth called the dentin.
 Losing enamel can also affect your bite, which can cause TMJ issues.

 Cavity-causing bacteria will eat away your tooth, and cause a direct exposure of the dentin.
 Cavities can also lead to very sharp pain when they reach the nerve.
 Once a cavity has reached the nerve, you will most likely need a root canal and crown.